 Removable oral appliances, fitted by dentists, can help relieve obstructive sleep apnea (and snoring) in people with mild to moderate sleep apnea.
 These appliances, which are worn only while sleeping, help keep the airway open.
 Most appliances separate the jaws and push the lower jaw forward so the tongue cannot move backward to block the throat.
 Others hold the tongue forward.

-A new procedure is upper airway stimulation.
-In upper airway stimulation, an implanted device is used to activate one of the two 12th cranial nerves (hypoglossal nerve).
+Upper airway stimulation is a procedure in which an implanted electrical device is used to activate one of the two 12th cranial nerves (hypoglossal nerve).
 This therapy can be successful in people with moderate to severe obstructive sleep apnea who are unable to tolerate CPAP therapy.

 Surgery of the head or neck as a treatment for sleep apnea is useful if there are enlarged tonsils or an obvious blockage of the upper airway by another structure.
+In children, surgery to remove the tonsils and adenoids is the most common treatment.
+This type of surgery usually relieves sleep apnea, particularly if the tonsils or adenoids are enlarged.
 Surgery is sometimes used in people without obvious blockage if no other treatments have worked.
-The most common procedure is a uvulopalatopharyngoplasty, in which tissue from around the upper airways (for example, the tonsils and adenoids) is removed.
+Another common procedure is a uvulopalatopharyngoplasty, in which tissue from around the upper airways (for example, the tonsils and adenoids) is removed.
 It is most often helpful in people who have mild sleep apnea.
 Other surgical procedures are sometimes used, but they have not been studied as thoroughly.
-In children, removal of the adenoids and tonsils usually relieves sleep apnea.

 The underlying disorder is treated if possible.
 For example, drugs may be given to reduce the severity of heart failure.
 Otherwise, there are few, well-conducted clinical trials.
 Oxygen delivered by nasal prongs (not under pressure) may reduce episodes of apnea in people whose levels of blood oxygen become low while sleeping.
 Some people with central sleep apnea may benefit from CPAP.
 People with central apnea of the Cheyne-Stokes type have fewer episodes of apnea and a lower severity of heart failure with this treatment but do not survive longer.
 Acetazolamide can help people who have central sleep apnea caused by high altitude and possibly even people at sea level.
 Some people benefit from surgery to implant a device that stimulates the diaphragm (a diaphragmatic/phrenic nerve stimulator) to help the person breathe.